xiaom233/xiaom233.github.io/_pages/about.md

 Selected Awards
 ======
-1 Champions - NTIRE 2022 Challenges on Efficient Super-Resolution Challenge
+The champion - NTIRE 2022 Challenges on Efficient Super-Resolution Challenge